 There are different regulations throughout the world.
 There are countries where cages are banned.
-In many countries of the European Union at least 750 cm2 area/hen is required in EU conform cages.
-In other cases, a minimum of 490 cm2/hen is suggested.
+In other cases, 10-13 birds/m2 is suggested.
 Birds raised in cages are the most suitable ones for such production systems.
 Do not change the feed structure and stimulate feed intake by frequently repeated feed distribution.
 Water is essential.
 Check if drinkers function properly, especially on the day of housing.